Bogoliubov-Fermi Surfaces in Noncentrosymmetric Multicomponent Superconductors

 At the points on the normal Fermi surface where

-the off-diagonal elements $f_{1,2}$ of $H_{ef}$ become $\mathcal{O}(\Delta^3)$ and negligible, so the leading effect of heavy modes is to shift the Dirac cone in the momentum and energy directions, as in Fig.~\ref{Fig1}.
+the off-diagonal elements $f_{1,2}$ of $H_{ef}$ become $\mathcal{O}(\Delta^3)$ and negligible, so the leading effect of heavy modes is to shift the energy bands in the momentum and energy directions, as in Fig.~\ref{Fig1}.
 This inevitably leads to two momenta near the original Fermi momentum at which $H_{ef}$ has zero-energy eigenstates.
 The BF surface is then nucleated around that particular point on the normal Fermi surface by continuity.

-The last equation may not have a solution, in which case the spectrum will be gaped.
-One such instance is when $\Gamma = \Delta_1 M_1 + i \Delta_2 M_2$, with $M_1 = \mathbb{1}_{N \times N}$, i. e. the real part is the s-wave.
+The last equation may not have a solution, in which case the spectrum will be gapped.
+One such instance is when $\Gamma = \Delta_1 M_1 + i \Delta_2 M_2$, with $M_1 = \mathbb{1}_{N \times N}$, i. e., the real part is the $s$-wave.
 If neither $f_1 (\textbf{p})$ nor $f_2 (\textbf{p})$ are simple constants, however, the equation will typically have several solutions, and the BF surfaces will ensue.
-An example is provided by the quasiparticle spectrum of some of the d-wave superconducting states in the Rarita-Schwinger-Weyl semimetals \cite{link}.
+An example is provided by the quasiparticle spectrum of some of the $d$-wave superconducting states in the Rarita-Schwinger-Weyl semimetals \cite{link}.

-{\sl Discussion.} The BF surface once nucleated is fully stable to weak perturbations.
+{\sl Discussion.}--The BF surface once nucleated is fully stable to weak perturbations.
 This is because no symmetry is left in the superconducting state, apart from the translational symmetry, that could be broken.
-This is an important difference with the standard case with inversion \cite{oh}.
-Increasing sufficiently the superconducting order parameter, however, would shrink the BF surface to a point, and replace it by a gap.
-Such a transition is not accompanied by breaking of any symmetry, however, and provides an example of a Lifshitz transition \cite{lifshitz}.
-It would typically require that $\Delta \sim \mu$, and thus lie outside the weak-coupling regime.
+This is an important difference from the standard case with inversion, where inversion symmetry is susceptible to spontaneous breaking by favorable residual interactions in the superconducting state \cite{oh}.
+The final result of such interaction-induced reduction of inversion symmetry would be precisely the stable BF surface discussed here.